ccdex/cc-wiki/docs/default/KeyTechnique.md

 ## Decentralized cross-chain protocol

-*Decentralized cross-chain protocol (DCCP) is a provable security scheme based on MPC algorithm.
-It is an encryption algorithm used according to the target block chain, completes the generation of public key and signature with N nodes in distributed method.
-And in the process of generating and using, there is always no complete private key.
-In this way, the management of cross-chain crypto-assets is realized.
-After that, we will give the mathematical proof of the related algorithms and the related cryptography research results which we refer to.*

-*At present, DCCP has supported ECDSA algorithm, so that DCCP has supported thousands of crypto-assets which use ECDSA algorithm, accounting for about 80% of the total crypto-assets.
-In the future, DCCP will support other crypto-assets by supporting more algorithms.*

-*DCCP is a protocol implemented at the core of the underlying block chain, so it can provide cross-chain support for all applications built on top of the block chain.*
+*All crypto-assets are based on a specific cryptographic algorithm.
+DCCP implements the connection of crypto-assets by parsing and translating different cryptographic algorithms.
+In the process of connection, DCCP uses the advanced cryptographic technology, which is based on the secure multi-party computing protocol MPC, to carry out secure multi-party calculations for keys of specific target-type crypto-assets, in order to transparently complete the connection and circulation of different kinds of digital assets.
+In the whole process of operation and verification, there is no complete key, which eliminates the hidden danger of key leakage.*

+*Different from the other cross-chain protocol implement ed in the application layer, CCDEX built the cross-chain protocol DCCP into the core code layer of the blockchain, thus achieving seamless, transparent and efficient cross-chain support for upper-layer applications.*

 ## Distributed memory matching engine
 *Distributed memory matching engine uses call auction trading mechanism matched with Block chain periodicity.
 For more information of this rules, please refer to the "Deal making rules" entry.*